 Adverse and uncertain economic conditions, including uncertainty related to inflation, market volatility, outbreaks of contagious disease such as the COVID-19 pandemic, geopolitical tensions and wars, including the Russia-Ukraine war, or disruption in global financial and credit markets due to uncertainty in the banking system or bank failures, may impact distributor, retailer, foodservice and consumer demand for our products.
 In addition, our ability to manage normal commercial relationships with our farmers, suppliers, co-manufacturers, distributors, retailers, foodservice consumers and creditors may suffer.
 Consumers may shift purchases to lower-priced or other perceived value offerings during economic downturns.
 In particular, consumers may reduce the amount of our egg products that they purchase where there are more affordable products, including caged, cage-free and free-range egg and egg product offerings, which generally have lower retail prices than our eggs.
-In addition, our products rather than our products because they are generally less expensive.
+Our products are sold to consumers at a premium price point, and in an economic downturn, consumers may choose to purchase private-label or commodity products rather than our products because they are generally less expensive.